SertacEngin/my-personal-website/Nextjs.md

 npm run dev     # Starts development server code .          # Open in VS Code
 ```
-This scaffolds a project with a sensible folder structure and built-in features.
+This scaffolds a project with a sensible folder structure and built-in features.<br/>

 <br/>

 📁 Folder Structure Overview<br/>